angyvolin/predis-commands/README.md

 ## What's included?

-As of now, the `predis-commands` project extends predis with following commands:
+As of now, the `predis-commands` project extends Predis with following commands:

     ZPOP - Removes and returns the top value in a zset, with its score.
     ZRPOP - Removes and returns the bottom value in a zset, with its score.